 The Importance of Monitoring Wetlands

-Wetlands can hold freshwater, brackish water or saltwater, and they can take the form of swamps, marshes, bogs, or fens.
-Their secrets range from how much of the planet they occupy to the details of how they affect and are affected by climate.
-Remote sensing gives scientists powerful tools for collecting wetlands data on their distribution and dynamics.
+Wetlands can take the form of swamps, marshes, bogs, or fens.
+Despite the importance of these biomes in the global cycling of carbon and water and to current and future climate, and in part because of their complexity and inaccessibility, much about wetlands remains to be discovered including how much of the planet they occupy and details of how they affect and are affected by climate.
+Remote sensing gives scientists powerful tools for collecting data on wetlands distribution and dynamics.
 These data enable researchers to map habitat, identify vegetation types, time the rise and fall of water levels, and more.
-Spaceborne microwave sensing is particularly sensitive to surface water and vegetation structure, and it allows monitoring of large inaccessible areas over time regardless of atmospheric conditions or solar illumination.
+Spaceborne microwave sensing is particularly sensitive to surface water and vegetation structure, supporting monitoring of large, inaccessible areas over time regardless of atmospheric conditions or solar illumination.

 NASA MEaSUREs Data Through ASF DAAC

-MEaSUREs (Making Earth System Data Records for Use in Research Environments) is a NASA-funded program to support research scientists and groups in data product creation, using a multitude of data sources and robust algorithms.
-MEaSUREs projects generate coherent time series and facilitate the synthesis of data sets in the development of comprehensive Earth system models.
-The products are subject to rigorous standards for data quality, validation, algorithm description, documentation, and delivery.
+Through the MEaSUREs (Making Earth System Data Records for Use in Research Environments) program, NASA supports development and distribution of Earth System Data Records (ESDRs), developed from remote sensing datasets and expanding understanding of the Earth system.
+Emphasis is placed on linking observations from multiple satellites into coherent time series datasets.
+MEaSUREs projects generate coherent time series datasets and facilitate the synthesis of data sets in the development of comprehensive Earth system models.
+MEaSUREs products are subject to rigorous standards for data quality, validation, algorithm description, documentation, and delivery.

-ASF archives and distributes the MEaSUREs Wetlands project, which has constructed a global-scale Earth System Data Record (ESDR) of inundated wetlands to facilitate investigations on their role in climate, biogeochemistry, hydrology, and biodiversity.
+ASF archives and distributes the ESDR datasets from the NASA Inundated Wetlands MEaSUREs project.
+These inundated wetlands ESDR datasets facilitate investigations on the role of wetlands in climate, biogeochemistry, hydrology, and biodiversity.

-- Fine-resolution, 100-meter, maps of wetland extent, vegetation type, and seasonal inundation dynamics, derived from Synthetic Aperture Radar (SAR) for continental-scale areas covering crucial wetland regions.
-These were created with newly available data (HH/HV) from the Phase Array L-Band SAR sensor mounted on the Advanced Land Observing Satellite built and operated by the Japan Aerospace Exploration Agency.
-The wetland products were generated using algorithms based on an object oriented image segmentation approach and a statistically based decision tree classifier.
+- Fine-resolution maps of wetland extent, vegetation type, and seasonal inundation dynamics, derived from Synthetic Aperture Radar (SAR) for regional and continental-scale areas covering crucial wetlands systems.
+These are created using data from a variety of spaceborne SARs, including the Japan Aerospace Exploration Agency’s (JAXA) Phased Array L-Band SAR (PALSAR) sensor mounted on the Advanced Land Observing Satellite (ALOS), and the associated follow-on and predecessor missions ALOS-2 PALSAR-2, and JERS-1 (the Japanese Earth Resources Satellite-1), respectively.
+The wetlands datasets were generated using algorithms appropriate to the nature of the wetlands systems under study, including time series and statistically-based tree classifiers.

-- Global, 10-day mappings of inundation extent at ~25 km resolution derived from multiple satellite remote sensing observations including passive and active microwave sensors and optical data sets optimized specifically for inundation detection.
-A clustering model and a mixture model comprise the classification and fractional inundation calculations of the algorithm used.
-Monthly data were used to construct annual summary products, including maximum spatial distribution and area, and annual inundation duration of inundated wetlands.
+- Global, coarse-resolution time series mappings of inundated area fraction at ~25 km resolution derived from multiple satellite remote sensing observations including passive and active microwave sensors and optical data sets optimized for inundation detection.
+The algorithm employed in the generation of this dataset employs a clustering model and a mixture model in the classification of fractional inundated areas.
+These datasets are provided on a bi-monthly basis for 1992-1999 and daily for 2000 onward.
+Annual summary products, including maximum inundated extent and annual inundation duration, are provided.
+A daily near real time (NRT) dataset with 2-3 day latency is also provided.

 MEaSUREs at NASA DAACs